tosca07/picochess/README.md

 Quick Installation
 ------------------
-Get the installations script, give it execution rights, and run it.
-This will install the repository in /opt/picochess.
+Get the installations script, give it execution rights, and run it as sudo.
+It will clone the repository to /opt/picochess and install the needed services as listed below.
 - wget -L https://raw.github.com/JohanSjoblom/Picochess/master/install-picochess.sh
 - chmod a+x install-picochess.sh
-- ./install-picochess
+- sudo ./install-picochess
 - reboot and if everything went well Picochess should start as a service The script installs the following services in /etc/systemd/system/
 - picochess, main service